apache/iceberg/site/docs/api.md

 * `newRewrite` -- used to rewrite data files; will replace existing files with new versions
 * `newTransaction` -- create a new table-level transaction
 * `rewriteManifests` -- rewrite manifest data by clustering files, for faster scan planning
-* `rollback` -- roll the table state back by pointing current to a specific snapshot
+* `rollback` -- rollback the table state to a specific snapshot

 ### Transactions